 - What level of benefit should I choose?

 - Alternatives to family income benefit

 With a family income benefit policy, you pay monthly premiums in return for an income paid to your survivors should you die during the policy term.
 Following your death, the insurer will pay your family an income, either monthly or yearly depending on the specifics of your policy, for the remainder of the policy term.

 For example, if you take out a 30-year policy and then die five years into it, your family would receive payments for the next 25 years.
 But if you die 28 years into the term, the payments would be limited to the last two years of the policy.

-Premiums on these policies are either guaranteed, meaning they'll stay fixed for the length of the policy, or reviewable, which means they will be reviewed by the insurer at set intervals - typically every five or ten years - and adjusted, usually upward.
+Premiums on family income benefit policies are either guaranteed, meaning they'll stay fixed for the length of the policy, or reviewable, which means they will be reviewed by the insurer at set intervals - typically every five or ten years - and adjusted, usually upward.

-The cost of a family income benefit policy will depend on several factors:
+The cost of family income benefit will depend on several factors:

 - the age at which you take out the policy: the older you are, the higher premiums you'll pay.